meilisearch/meilisearch-js-plugins/README.md

 - ✅ placeholder: Placeholder of the search box.
 - ✅ autofocus: Whether the search box is focused on arrival.
 - ✅ searchAsYouType: Whether result appears as you type or after pressing enter.
-- ❌ showReset: Does not work with both algoliaSearch and instantMeilisearche
+- ❌ showReset: Does not work with both algoliasearch and instant-meilisearch
-- ❌ showSubmit: Does not work with both algoliaSearch and instantMeilisearch
+- ❌ showSubmit: Does not work with both algoliasearch and instant-meilisearch
 - ✅ showLoadingIndicator: Whether to show the spinning loader.
 - ✅ queryHook: A function that is called just before the search is triggered.
 - ✅ templates: The templates to use for the widget.